claireaustin/Hackathon_CanDev2018-10-20/README.md

 1. Powerpoint presentation demonstrating implementation of the tool(s) developed.
 2. An R markdown report (code and PDF output).
 3. All computer code.
-4. All deliverables deposited in GitHub with a [GNU General Public Licence version 3](https://opensource.org/licenses/GPL-3.0).
+4. All deliverables deposited in public repository on GitHub with a [GNU General Public Licence version 3](https://opensource.org/licenses/GPL-3.0).

 ### Key points to remember
 * Use only free, open source software.